Great Plague of Marseille

-The Great Plague of Marseille was the last major outbreak of bubonic plague in Western Europe.
-Arriving in Marseille, France, in 1720, the disease killed a total of 100,000 people: 50,000 in the city during the next two years and another 50,000 to the north in surrounding provinces and towns.
+The Great Plague of Marseille (peste de Marseille), also known as the Plague of Provence, was the last major outbreak of bubonic plague in Western Europe.
+Arriving in Marseille, France, in 1720, the disease killed over 100,000 people: 50,000 in the city during the next two years, out of a total population of 90,000 (more than 50% of the city's population) and another 50,000 to the north in surrounding provinces and towns.

 While economic activity took only a few years to recover, as trade expanded to the West Indies and Latin America, it was not until 1765 that the population returned to its pre-1720 level.

 Pre-plague city

 Sanitation board

 At the end of the plague of 1580, the people at Marseille took some measures to attempt to control the future spread of disease.
 The city council of Marseille established a sanitation board, whose members were to be drawn from the city council as well as the doctors of the city.
 The exact founding date of the board is unknown, but its existence is first mentioned in a 1622 text of the Parliament of Aix.
 The newly established sanitation board made a series of recommendations to maintain the health of the city.

 They established a bureaucracy to maintain the health of Marseille.
 In addition to protecting the city from exterior vulnerabilities, the sanitation board sought to build a public infrastructure.
 The first public hospital of Marseille was also built during this time period and was given a full-sized staff of doctors and nurses.
 Additionally, the sanitation board was responsible for the accreditation of local doctors.
 Citing the vast amount of misinformation that propagates during a plague, the sanitation board sought to, at a minimum, provide citizens with a list of doctors who were believed to be credible.

 The sanitation board was one of the first executive bodies formed by the city of Marseille.
 It was staffed to support the board's increasing responsibilities.